 Giovanni has made his return to Pokémon Go.
 He comes with a new monthly event for the Season of Legends, and with him comes a new shadow legendary Pokémon for players to catch.
 For April 2021, Giovanni has Zapdos, a superb shadow Pokémon to add to catch, giving players another useful Pokémon that has seen quite a bit of action in the Master League.
 April’s timed research works a little bit different for Giovanni, though, than it has been in the past.

 How to find Giovanni

-The first Pokémon Giovanni always uses is Persian, a Normal-type Pokémon.
-The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, And Passimian.
+The first Pokémon Giovanni always uses Persian, a Normal-type Pokémon.
+The best Pokémon to use against it are durable Fighting-types, such as Conkeldurr, Heracross, Gallade, Machamp, or Scrafty.

 These are the potential options for Giovanni’s second Pokémon.

 All of these Pokémon are pretty tough to beat.
 Kangaskhan is only weak to Fighting-type moves, although, Garchomp and Nidoking are resistant to these attacks.
 If your Fighting-type Pokémon from the first battle survives Persian, they’d be perfect for taking down Kangaskhan.
 We highly recommend the second Pokémon you use here would be an Ice-type.
 A good one could be Mamoswine as it is a Ground and Ice-type, making it ideal for handling both Nidoking and Garchomp.
 You can also use Weavile, Kyurem, Glaceon, Regice, Articuno, or Jynx.